amjadmajid/Makefile/README.md

 main.o: main.c module.h 			 //dependencies fo target main.o
 	gcc -I . -c main.c 			 //action to make target main.o ,
 module.o: module.c module.h
-	gcc -I . -c module.c 			-I indicate header file locations
+	gcc -I . -c module.c 			//-I indicate header file locations
 clean:						This target has no dependencies
 	rm -rf *.o
 	rm target_bin
 ```

- How does make utilize the timestamp of files
+## How does make utilize the timestamp of files

-	if	make found a dependency with a newer timestamp than the target, it will
+If make found a dependency with a newer timestamp than the target, it will
 remake that target and all the targets that are depending on it.
 for example imagine we change the source file module.c.
 Then we tried to
-	rebuild the program usking make. make will notice that the dependency file
+rebuild the program using make.
+Make will notice that the dependency file
 module.c has a newer timestamp than its target module.o.
 Therefore, it will
 remake the target module.o.
 However, the target all depends on module.o, as
 such make will remake the target all again which will result in a new target_bin
 binary file.
 Notice that make did not need to remake the main.o target because
 it has a new timestamp than its dependencies and such make saves compiling time.
 special targets are not files and such their related actions are always executed
 if they are specified.

  Dealing with assignment operator